-Any existing xDRs for this session are erased from the database, and balances are rolled back (as if the previous charge attempt had xDR re-rating
+- Any existing xDRs for this session are erased from the database, and balances are rolled back (as if the previous charge attempt had never happened).

-- never happened).
 This also includes turning back any volume discount counters that were modified. - The session is charged according to the new (correct) billing configuration.